Ananyakumarisingh/Alpine/README.md

 Basically alpine is a clone website project of apple.com.....

-Tech Stack used: HTML,CSS and Nodejs
+Tech Stack used: HTML, CSS, JavaScript and Nodejs